-I am one of those university types who likes to loiter around research groups doing one thing or another.
-Currently I am mostly working for a project at the University of Bristol called the children of the 90s, a.k.a. the Avon Longitudinal Study of Parents and Children (ALSPAC).
+Prior to Newcastle I was at the University of Bristol woking on a project called the children of the 90s, a.k.a. the Avon Longitudinal Study of Parents and Children (ALSPAC).
 Have a look at their website at www.bristol.ac.uk/alspac.
-As part of my role I am also an active member of the Data to Knowledge group.
+As part of my role I was also an active member of the Data to Knowledge group.